datastackacademy/data-engineering-101/week_1/ep1/README.md

 Welcome to class!
 This first day will be a gentle intro to the Python programming language and the Linux command line.
 We've built in time for asking questions and getting oriented.

 ## Python
-Code is a set of instructions, and there are a lot of language you can use to write it.
+Code is a set of instructions, and there are a lot of languages you can use to write it.
 So, why Python?

 Python is:
 - Widely used in data engineering.